Mallala

 Mallala has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects likely impacting the area.
-Major projects include Gracewood Estate, Eden Two Wells, Liberty Two Wells, and Grevillea Grove.
-The following list details those most relevant.
+AreaSearch has identified 15 projects likely to impact the area.
+Notable projects include Gracewood Estate, Eden Two Wells, Liberty Two Wells, and Grevillea Grove.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.